theolivenbaum/resting_duckling/README.md

 ## Usage

-Place GET requests to localhost:port/en/module/text%20input%20to%20parse, replacing module with the desired module from duckling.
+Place GET requests to http://localhost:port/en/module/text%20input%20to%20parse, replacing module with the desired module from duckling.
 Available modules are: time, temperature, number, ordinal, distance, volume, amount-of-money, duration, email, url, phone-number
 It should be straightforward to add the other languages (just need to define new routes - feel free to place a push request if you do it!)

 ## Options

 You can change the port the server listen to by editing the start-resting-ducking-bat script.
+Default is 3003.

 ## License